 Diversions by racial and ethnic group.
 The majority of diversions are that of Hispanic youth, followed by African American/Black youth.

 Arrest by racial and ethnic group.
-African American youth arrest are slightly higher than White youth, with Hispanic youth close behind.
+The majority of diversions are that of White youth, followed by African American/Black, and Hispanic youth.